KeyValueSoftwareSystems/react-waterfall-chart/README.md

 import  WaterfallChart  from  '@keyvaluesystems/react-waterfall-chart';

 <WaterfallChart
-  transactions={transactionList}
+  dataPoints={dataPoints}
 />

 ```

-The transactions prop is an array of transactions with the following keys:
+The dataPoints prop is an array of dataPoint with the following keys: